Menu

 How to Choose between Grants, Scholarships, and Loans

-If you’re not sure where to look first to fund your education, here’s how to see which options are best for you.
+If you’re not sure where to look first to fund your education, here’s how to see which options are best for you:

 1. Start with free money.
-Whether it’s grants or scholarships, exhaust all your free money options before moving onto other funding methods.
+Whether it’s grants or scholarships, exhaust all your free money options before moving on to other funding methods.

-Family View all
+Lifestyle View all